slimphp/Slim/README.markdown

 # Slim Framework for PHP 5

-Thank you for choosing the Slim Framework, a micro-framework for PHP 5 inspired by [Sinatra](http://sinatrarb.com).
+Thank you for choosing the Slim Framework, a micro framework for PHP 5 inspired by [Sinatra](http://sinatrarb.com) released under the MIT public license.

 ## Features

 The Slim Framework for PHP 5 provides the following notable features out-of-the-box:

 * Clean and simple DSL for writing powerful web applications
-* RESTful HTTP routes (GET, POST, PUT, DELETE)
+* HTTP routing
+  * Supports all standard and custom HTTP request methods
   * Named routes w/ `urlFor()` helper
   * Route passing
   * Route redirects